dwyl/image-classifier/README.md

   with a property **`ActivityTracker`**.
   This hook has the `mounted()` function that is executed when the component that is hooked with this hook is mounted.
-  You can find more information in https://hexdocs.pm/phoenix_live_view/js-interop.html.
+  You can find more information at https://hexdocs.pm/phoenix_live_view/js-interop.html.
 - inside the `mounted()` function, we create a `resetInactivityTimer()` function that is executed every time the
   **mouse moves** (`mousemove` event) and a **key is pressed**(`keydown`).
-  This function resets the timer that is run whilst there is lack of inactivity.
+  This function resets the timer that is run whilst there is a lack of inactivity.
 - if the person is inactive for _8 seconds_,
   we create an event `"show_examples"`.
   We will create a handler in the LiveView